SharePoint/sp-dev-docs/docs/embedded/mslearn/m02-04-unit.md

                                        .post(containerRequestData);
 ```

-## Getting a list of SharePoint repository services Containers with Microsoft Graph
+## Getting a list of SharePoint Embedded Containers with Microsoft Graph

 he other common task you’ll perform is to get a list of all the Containers.
 This request has the same requirements as the creation of a Container.